Generally, clubs were seperated into teen clubs (usually 13-20 years old, no alcohol) and nightclub/lounge clubs (18+, serving alcohol).

 Cleveland area

 Admiral Bimbos (26695 Center Ridge, Westlake) - Early 70s club that was the only action in this archetypical suburb.
 Hosted rock bands, lounge bands....had a lot of problems with the squares.
 Originally known as Corenos, then the Bar IV, then Pickle Bill's West.
-Became Admiral Bimbos in early 1970.
+The first night as Admiral Bimbo's was August 21, 1970 with Alice Blue and Audi-Badoo (who were probably the closest thing to being the house band).
 The building was demolished c.
 2000

 Chagrin Armory (Rt 422, Chagrin) - Big and happening teen club that often featured regional bands like Terry Knight and the Pack, run by Walt Masky.

-Chesterland Hullabaloo (Chesterland) - ran from 1967 to 1973, one of the ring of Hullabaloo clubs in NE Ohio - hosted Cyrus Erie, Decembers Children, and the other Hullabaloo circuit bands.
-Owned by David Ludwick.
+Chesterland Hullabaloo (Chesterland) - ran from 1967 to 1975, one of the ring of Hullabaloo clubs in NE Ohio - hosted Cyrus Erie, Decembers Children, and the other Hullabaloo circuit bands.
+The longest lasting NE Ohio Hullaball Owned by Don Parsons and David Ludwick.
+Opened Dec 21, 1967 with the Silver Caboose LTD from New York and King Kirby.
+The last night (as Showcase East) was June 29, 1975.

-Corral (21910 Cook Rd, Olmsted Township, off Columbia Road in North Olmsted) The Corral dated from the 1940s but in 1961 it became a over 18 rock-n-roll club that lasted into 1982, when it burned.
+Corral (21910 Cook Rd, Olmsted Township, off Columbia Road in North Olmsted) The Corral dated from the 1940s but in 1961 it became a over 18 rock-n-roll club that lasted to January 16, 1982, when it was destroyed by arson.
 Hosted the a lot of the same acts that played the college bar places like the Agora.
 Had a under-18 'teen night' for a while in the 1970s.
-The band One Yere (Too Sune) played there a lot - the owner was the father of one of the band members!
+The band One Yere (Too Sune) played there a lot - the owner Fred LaPonza was the father of one of the band leadet/drummer Sam LaPonza.

 Grog Shop (Westgate Mall, Rocky River) Opened in early 1970 and hosted bands until the late 1970s, maybe later.
 This club was connected to Stouffer's restaurant.
 An over 18/21 club.
 Bands included rock and more loungey acts.
 The building, as was the whole mall (including the former home of Disc Records) was torn down in 2006.